lisheng20130930/RTCIPhone/README.md

 # RTCIPhone
-A Janus webRTC client for IPhone
+A WebRTC IPhone Client For Janus-Gatway